Halloween-Horror-Hacking-Hell/Docs/content/posts/invite.md

 The physical location will be in Sustrum Moor at [lenny.farm](lenny.farm).
 Click [here](https://goo.gl/maps/5VRgaEzkyajWLxW56) for detailled information on how to get there **Important** If you're planning to attend physically, we need you to sign up so we know how many people to expect.
 If you want to be there but your schedule doesn't allow for you to be there in the afternoon, you can of course join us later.
 Just let us know in the sign up form as well as any food intollerances.
 We're going to close the sign ups on the 20th of october at 11:59pm.

 A couple of notes:
 - Food and drinks aren't free and we don't want for anyone to stay hungry.
-Please help us out by sending 5€ to the following PayPal account:
+Please help us out by sending 5€ to the following PayPal account and add `Halloween Horror Hacking Hell` as a message: https://paypal.me/tobiasboyer
 - The main location will be a barn.
 Please make sure to bring a jacket as it might get cold in the evening.
 - We'll provide a WLAN connection and ports on one of our switches.
 If you want a LAN connection, bring a sufficiently long LAN cable.
 - Please, especially if you're bringing multiple devices, that are in need of an outlet, bring a (safe!!) extension cable.
 - We might by able to organize a place for you to stay overnight.
 Please create an issue, so we can discuss the details.
 (See help section for more details on issues)

 ### Join Our Virtual Space
-Our virtual space will be open for anyone no binding sign up needed (the location can contain 30ppl. if we're somehow above the limit, we'll provide access on a first come first serve bases).
+Our virtual space will be open for anyone no binding sign up needed (the size of the virtual location is limited.
+If we're somehow above the limit, we'll provide access on a first come first serve bases but will prioritize people who signed up).
 All games and music will be streamed into the space.
 We'll be using "VRChat" as a meetup space.
 Click [here](https://youtu.be/WtENuEbqUXk) for a guide on how to use the software.
 Hint: VRChat is freely available via Steam and can be used with a VR Headset and without.

 **Here will be a link to the virtual space**